davenkin/andy-springboot-sample/ADRs/004_use_cqrs.md

 ## Decision

 We choose to use **lightweight CQRS**.
-Because we believe that the command side and query side are essentially very different and we also want it simple to implement.
+Because we believe that the command side and query side are essentially very different.
 In command side, business rules should be strictly validated and the business logic should be modeled according to commonly accepted principles like [SOLID](https://en.wikipedia.org/wiki/SOLID) and [GRASP](https://en.wikipedia.org/wiki/GRASP_(object-oriented_design)).
 In query side, the restrictions are much more loosen and we can use whatever means to hit the database for fast and high performant queries.

-Also we think CQRS should not be a heavyweight undertaking that scares developers away, but should be just enough to fulfil its job.
+Also we think CQRS should not be a heavyweight architecture that scares developers away, but should be just enough to fulfil its job.

 Based on the above, the **lightweight CQRS** approach meets our needs and is our way to go.